Ayush20076564/FreshCart/README.md

 ### 2. Install dependencies

-For frontend:
+For the frontend:

 ```bash
 npm install
 ```

-For Firebase functions:
+For Firebase Functions:

 ```bash
 cd functions